 The Well is a drop-in centre run by qualified volunteers from the fellowship.
 It currently operates on Tuesdays, providing a listening ear, practical help and spiritual guidance to many damaged and hurting souls.

 Single mums finding it hard to cope, people with addiction problems, those with mental health issues, and lonely folks just looking for some company – these are just some of the types of people encountered at the Well.

 Many are helped, some become Christians.
-Two people who came to church through the Well were recently baptised.

 For over 10 years, volunteers from the church have looked after Joseph’s Store which supplies food parcels to those in extreme need in our community.
 Over 1400 needy families & desperate people have been provided for through this ministry.